mfaitg/DY_cohomology/README.md

 # DY_cohomology

 ## Introduction
 This repository contains the [GAP](https://www.gap-system.org/) programs used in section 5.4 of the paper "Davydov-Yetter cohomology and relative homological algebra" by M. Faitg, A.M.
 Gainutdinov and C. Schweigert, [arXiv:2202.12287](https://arxiv.org/abs/2202.12287).
-It also the GAP program used in section 6.4 of the new version of the paper, which is not yet on the arXiv.
+It also contains the GAP program used in section 6.4 of the new version of the paper, which is not yet on the arXiv.

 We wrote these programs in order to compute the 3rd and 4th Davydov-Yetter (DY) cohomology groups of the category of finite-dimensional modules over the restricted quantum group of sl(2) at a 3rd and 4th root of unity, which is computationally too difficult to be done by hand.

 The idea is just to encode all the objects into linear-algebraic data so that the problems are reduced to solve (quite big) systems of linear equations.
 Note that one could have used any software implementing linear algebra to do this; we chose GAP4 because of our familiarity with it.